 Anna in Shelby County, Ohio — The American Midwest (Great Lakes)

 Location.
-40° 22.322′ N, 84° 10.237′ W. Marker is in Anna, Ohio, in Shelby County.
-Marker is at the intersection of Wapakoneta-Sidney Road (County Route 25A) and Harmon Road, on the right when traveling south on Wapakoneta-Sidney Road.
+40° 23.909′ N, 84° 10.593′ W. Marker is in Anna, Ohio, in Shelby County.
+Marker is on 2nd Street, on the right when traveling north.
+Marker is at the Anna Community Branch Library.
 Touch for map.
-Marker is in this post office area: Anna OH 45302, United States of America.
+Marker is at or near this postal address: 304 N 2nd Street, Anna OH 45302, United States of America.
 Touch for directions.